Last Updated on April 23, 2023

 Origins of the Pit Lab Mix

-The Pitbull Lab mix was originally bred to combine the most desirable traits and characteristics of the Pitbull and Labrador into one dog.
-Let’s learn a few details about the Labrador Retriever and the American Pit Bull Terrier before getting into the nitty-gritty of having a Lab Pit mix dog.
+The Labrabull was originally bred to combine the most desirable traits and characteristics of the American Pitbull Terrier and Labrador Retriever into one dog.
+Let’s learn a few details about these two parent breeds before getting into the nitty-gritty of having a Pitbull Lab cross.

-Labrador Retrievers (Labs) are one of the most commonly popular breeds in the US, and even in the UK.
+Labrador (Labs) are one of the most commonly popular breeds in the US, and even in the UK.
 Their ancestors were initially from Canada, where they were bred in the 18th century as trusted and reliable helpers for fishermen.

 Labs were originally bred as hunting dogs, but they’re ideal family pets.
-Labs are known today as loyal, intelligent, friendly, and eager to please.
+They are known today as loyal, intelligent, friendly, and eager to please.
 They get along well with people of various age groups as well as other animals.

 We can trace back the origin of the American Pit Bull Terrier from the lineage of the English Pitbull Terrier, who was bred in the 19th century.
 They have a history of being used in extreme sports such as dogfighting.